InesZenkri/WALL_E/README.md

 2025-05-11 10:17:48.116 | INFO     | brain.manager:work_mode:153 - Executing work_mode
 ```

-get the API docu
+Access the API documentation at:

 ```bash
 http://<YOUR-IP>:8000/docs
 ```

+---

 ## Send Data to Backend

-Use the web interface or simply curl.
+You can use the web interface or a `curl` command to send data to the backend.

-This is only useful if you want to send simple commands and get the interpreted by the AI model.
+This is useful if you want to send simple commands and have them interpreted by the AI model.

 ```bash
 curl -X 'POST' \